JulienOrain/documentation/docs/guides/ci-pipeline/gitlab-pipeline/index.md

 This manifest.yaml file has been specifically written to trigger some of Reliably's Advice and Suggestions.
-If you add the manifest by making a merge request, the merge request will show any changes in the code quality ouput when the Pipeline has completed:
+If you add the manifest by making a merge request, the merge request will show any changes in the code quality output when the Pipeline has completed:

 ![Merge Request](./images/merge-review.png)